Methodology

 Independent expenditures and PAC spending data from the Federal Election Commission (FEC) API tracks campaign finance activity.
 High spending on negative ads correlates with increased political tension.

-Cross-Validation (4 sources)
+Cross-Validation & Elections (6 sources)

 Polymarket prediction market data provides a market-based signal for political uncertainty, replacing PredictIt (winding down).
 Wikipedia Pageviews tracks attention spikes on 20 key political pages as a public interest proxy.
 GDELT TV News measures television mention volume for political terms.
 Snopes fact-check articles supplement PolitiFact for broader misinformation and rhetoric detection.